douglasjfm/JPGPusher/README.md

 unsigned char* frame_provider_function(unsigned int *size)
 ```

 Where size must retrieve the size os the jpg frame and the return pointer is the frame data itself.
 At this example the server runs at port 12340.
-IMPORTANT: this function must also keep the logic for the stream FPS.
+IMPORTANT: this function is blocking, so it keeps the logic for the stream FPS.

-## Example using OPENCV
+## Sample code using OPENCV

 This example shows how to stream the webcam using JPGPusher: